adityac95/spotify_podcast_rec/README.md

 ## Preprocessing and cleanup <a name="preprocessing"></a>

-The transcript cleaning and category extraction took place in this [notebook](TODO: LINK HERE).
+The majority of transcript cleaning and category extraction took place in [this notebook](https://github.com/adityac95/erdos_spotify_podcast_rec/blob/main/data_inspection_cleaning_CLEAN.ipynb).

 ### Transcripts <a name="transcripts"></a>